Migrating work functions like email, infrastructure, and core business apps to the cloud can be a complex process with a lot of moving parts.

 Public involves buying space on a cloud providers infrastructure and moving your apps there.
 Private cloud means building the cloud infrastructure yourself within a data centre.
 Hybrid involves leveraging both options to split up your function on both public and private cloud hosting solutions based on their specific requirements.

-If you are a smaller company with a limited IT team and skill set, a public cloud migration is a good option as it requires less time to roll out and maintain.
+If you are a smaller company with a limited IT team and skill set, public cloud migration is a good option as it requires less time to roll out and maintain.

 If your organization has specific reasons such as compliance for extra layers of protection around your data, investigate a virtual private cloud set-up.
 It is essentially a private cloud built on public cloud infrastructure.
 That way you maintain a level of control without hosting and maintaining the entire infrastructure internally.